 - Gather current documents such as bank statements, most recent tax returns, and W-2 forms.

 - Electronically complete the most recent FAFSA application on-line.
 The FAFSA application becomes available after January 1st each year.
 Do this as soon as possible to ensure approval of federal loans in time for registration and payment deadlines.

 - Be sure to include 002785 as the Title IV code for New York University.
 This code enables the school to view the FAFSA information.

 - About one week after submission of the FAFSA, you will receive a Student Aid Report (SAR).
 Check the SAR for any errors and make corrections if needed.

 - NYU receives the FAFSA electronically.
-It may take up to 10 days for NYU to receive the FAFSA information after it is submitted; however NYU only reviews and packages federal loans for enrolled students (who have already sent in their deposit), as well as for current students.
+However, NYU only reviews and packages federal loans for enrolled students (who have already sent in their deposit), as well as for current students.

-- Award notices are emailed to your Stern account.
-You will be directed to NYU Albert, the university-wide system, where you will review and accept your aid.
-This aid will be comprised of federal loans, private loans, and scholarships, where applicable.
+- Award notices are emailed to your Stern account one month prior to your payment deadline.
+You will be directed to NYU Albert, the university-wide system, where you will review and accept your federal student loans.